rishad004/SimpleBookManagementAPI/README.md

    ```bash
    go run main.go
    ```
+4. Create a folder called `database`

-4. The API will be available at `http://localhost:8080`
+5. The API will be available at `http://localhost:8080`

 ## Database Setup